Arms

 : Haemolytic Uraemic Syndrome Rare Disease Group

-To identify the needs and priorities for basic, clinical, translational and social research
+3. To identify the needs and priorities for basic, clinical, translational and social

-To identify suitable funding opportunities and help support appropriate strategies for successful applications.
+4. To identify suitable funding opportunities and help support appropriate strategies

 : Hepatic Nuclear Factor 1B Mutation Rare Disease Group